shpp-isahnovskii/vue-3-modal/README.md

 # vue-3-modal
-This is builded version for the Precoro test task.
-To visit web-page use link https://shpp-isahnovskii.github.io/vue-3-modal/
+This is a built version for the Precoro test task.
+To visit web-page use the link https://shpp-isahnovskii.github.io/vue-3-modal/